 Head Teacher: Theresa Schulze

 My name is Theresa Schulze.
-I am the new Kindergarten Head Teacher at the International Montessori English Speaking Preschool.
+I am the Kindergarten Head Teacher at the International Montessori English Speaking Preschool.

 I received my teaching degree at Schweinfurt’s Fachakademie fuer Sozialpaedagogik in